 • Official Site: www.vinhosdoalentejo.pt

-Alentejo’s summer heat can be intense, regularly exceeding 100°F, making air-conditioned transport essential.
-While some smaller producers operate by appointment only, visitors consistently praise the warm hospitality of family-run estates.
+Summer heat in Alentejo can be intense, regularly exceeding 100°F (38°C), making air-conditioned transport absolutely essential.
+While some smaller producers operate by appointment only, visitors consistently praise the warm hospitality of these family-run estates.

 portugal wine regions a complete travelers guide 1